-In terms of structure, isotropic finishing media have fused micro-crystalline alumina structures that makes them sturdy and durable in usage.
+In terms of structure, isotropic finishing media have fused micro-crystalline alumina structures that make them sturdy and durable in usage.

 Some other isotropic finishing media are comprised of fine porcelain media.

-Just as well, they contain superfine alumina powder that’s sintered at 1600 Celsius degrees.
+Just as well, they contain superfine alumina powder that’s sintered at 1600 degrees Celsius.

-Irrespective of which of porcelain or ceramic that the isotropic finishing media is, the media’s gravity hovers around 3.6 g/cm3 (225 lbs/ft3).
+Regardless of either porcelain or ceramic the isotropic finishing media is, the media’s gravity hovers around 3.6 g/cm3 (225 lbs/ft3).

 The process requires special vibratory finishing machines, highly reactive chemicals, and then the high-density isotropic finishing media.